Challenges for $\Lambda$CDM: An update: Introduction

 \section{Introduction}

-The concordance or standard $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model \cite{Peebles:2002gy,Carroll:2000fy} is a well defined, predictive and simple cosmological model (for a review, see Ref. \cite{Bull:2015stt}).
-It relies on a set of simple assumptions: \begin{itemize} \item The Universe consists of radiation (photons, neutrinos), ordinary matter (baryons and leptons), cold (non-relativistic) dark matter (CDM) \cite{Zwicky:1933gu,Zwicky:1937zza,Freeman:1970mx,Rubin:1970zza,Rubin:1980zd,Bosma:1981zz,Bertone:2004pz} being responsible for structure formation and cosmological constant $\Lambda$ \cite{Carroll:2000fy}, a homogeneous form of energy which is responsible for the late time observed accelerated expansion.
-The cosmological constant is currently associated with a dark energy or vacuum energy whose density remains constant even in an expanding background (for a review, see Refs. \cite{Peebles:2002gy,Padmanabhan:2002ji,Padmanabhan:2004av}). \item General Relativity (GR) \cite{Einstein:1917ce} is the correct theory that describes gravity on cosmological scales.
+The concordance or standard $\Lambda$ Cold Dark Matter ($\Lambda$CDM) cosmological model \citep{Peebles:1984ge,Peebles:2002gy,Carroll:2000fy} is a well defined, predictive and simple cosmological model \citep[see][for a review]{Bull:2015stt}.
+It is defined by a set of simple assumptions: \begin{itemize} \item The Universe consists of radiation (photons, neutrinos), ordinary matter (baryons and leptons), cold (non-relativistic) dark matter (CDM) \citep{Zwicky:1933gu,Zwicky:1937zza,Freeman:1970mx,Rubin:1970zza,Rubin:1980zd,Bosma:1981zz,Bertone:2004pz} being responsible for structure formation and cosmological constant $\Lambda$ \citep{Carroll:1991mt,Carroll:2000fy}, a homogeneous form of energy which is responsible for the late time observed accelerated expansion.
+The cosmological constant is currently associated with a dark energy or vacuum energy whose density remains constant even in an expanding background \citep[see][for a review]{Peebles:2002gy,Padmanabhan:2002ji,Padmanabhan:2004av,Weinberg:1988cp}. \item General Relativity (GR) \citep{Einstein:1917ce} is the correct theory that describes gravity on cosmological scales.
 Thus, the action currently relevant on cosmological scales reads

 where $\alpha$ is the fine structure constant, $G$ is Newton's constant, $F_{\mu\nu}$ is the electromagnetic field-strength tensor and $\mathcal{L}_m$ is the Lagrangian density for all matter fields $\psi_m$. \item The Cosmological Principle (CP) states that the Universe is statistically homogeneous and isotropic in space and matter at sufficiently large scales ($\gtrsim 100\,Mpc$). \item There are six independent (free) parameters: the baryon $\omega_b=\Omega_{0b}h^2$ and cold dark matter $\omega_c=\Omega_{0c}h^2$ energy densities (where $h=H_0/100$ $km$ $s^{-1}$ $Mpc^{-1}$ is the dimensionless Hubble constant and $\Omega_X\equiv \rho_X/\rho_{crit}$ is the density of component $X$ relative to the critical density, $\rho_{crit}= 3H^2/8\pi G$), the angular diameter distance to the sound horizon at last scattering $\theta_s$, the amplitude $A_s$ and tilt $n_s$ of primordial scalar fluctuations and the reionization optical depth $\tau$. \item The spatial part of the cosmic metric is assumed to be flat described by the Friedmann-Lema$\hat{ı}$tre-Roberson-Walker (FLRW) metric \be ds^2=dt^2-a(t)^2(dr^2+r^2d\theta^2+r^2sin^2\theta d\phi^2) \ee which emerges from the CP.